axeltechtips/axeltechtips/README.md

 Hi there 👋
-I'm Axel Clover (kashtechtips), and you've landed at my GitHub Profile.
+I'm Axel Clover (axeltechtips), and you've landed at my GitHub Profile.

 If your interested in my projects, check it out.